brian-beeler/privoxy-pilot-macos/README.md

 This project is still in its beginnings.
 If you have a question please ask.
 If you are not comfortable working in the terminal than ask someone that is to help you.

-Privoxy is a wonderful project to which I'm in debt to its contributors.
+[Privoxy](https://www.privoxy.org) is a wonderful project to which I'm in debt to its contributors.
 My project simply makes managing Privoxy's settings on macOS a bit easier.
 Features include:

-- terminal based status panel with copious status details including past events
+- terminal based status panel with copious status details including:
+  - up time
+  - current filter group with their filters lists
+  - past events
 - detailed logging of events as transacted with Privoxy Pilot
+- ability to easily create custom filter lists
+- ability to easily create filter groups that contain multiple filter lists
-- ability to easily switch between different groups of filters from a single command line
+- ability to easily switch between different filter groups from a single command line
-- built to work with Privoxy installations done with brew
+- Uses Homwbrew to make Privoxy installation very easy
-- incorporates block lists from the Block List Project.
+- incorporates block lists from the [Block List Project](https://github.com/blocklistproject/Lists)

 When stable I plan on using what has been done here and building the privoxy-pilot-ChromeOS project.